Introduction Link to heading

 }[K];

-After that, we just need to align the parameter type both in FuncRecord and in the match function:
+After that, we just need to align the parameter type in the match

 recv: ValueRecord<K>,